-A quilt is often called a “Doona” in Australia, which is a trademarked brand name registered to bed manufacturer, The Tontine Group.
+In Australia, a quilt is commonly referred to as a "Doona," which is a registered trademark of bed maker The Tontine Group.

 Different Quilt Fillings